Dean: Chris Luecke

 The Wildlife Society

-The S.J. and Jessie E. Quinney College of Natural Resources awards more than 65 individual scholarships annually to undergraduates having majors within the college.
-During recent years, more than $160,000 in financial aid has been awarded annually, with emphasis on assistance to upper-division undergraduate students.
-The S.J. and Jessie E. Quinney Scholars program awards up to 10 new scholarships annually of $3,600 per year to entering freshmen and transfer students in the S.J. and Jessie E. Quinney College of Natural Resources.
-Interested high school students and prospective transfer students are encouraged to write to the S.J. and Jessie E. Quinney College of Natural Resources Dean's Office regarding these scholarships.
+The S.J. and Jessie E. Quinney College of Natural Resources awards more than 50 individual scholarships annually to undergraduates having majors within the college.
+During recent years, more than $250,000 in scholarships has been awarded annually, with emphasis on assistance to upper-division undergraduate students.
+The S.J. and Jessie E. Quinney Scholars program awards up to 10 new scholarships annually of $6-8,000 per year to entering freshmen and transfer students.
+Interested high school students and prospective transfer students can find more information on the college website at qcnr.usu.edu.

 The S.J. and Jessie E. Quinney College of Natural Resources maintains an extensive program of research in all aspects of natural resources and the environment.
 Undergraduate students are an integral part of this program.
 Their participation in research is encouraged, especially for those students planning to go on to graduate study.